 If you have any questions or concerns, please speak initially to your client partner or to the particular partner who is in charge of the work.

-Alternatively you can write to the lawyer with conduct of your matter, client partner or the particular partner who is in charge of the work and request your complaint be forwarded to Rebecca Atkinson.
+Alternatively you can write to the lawyer with conduct of your matter or the supervising Partner and request your complaint be forwarded to Rebecca Atkinson.

 What to do if you are unhappy with our behaviour